Soundproof Your Walls Using Barrierboard

 How Barrierboard reduces noise

-Barrierboard is designed to absorb and reduce perceived noise levels by as much as 90 per cent.
+Barrierboard wall systems are designed to absorb and reduce perceived noise levels by as much as 90 per cent.

 Sound and noise passes through the first layer of plasterboard and is then greatly reduced by the decoupling insulating layer to minimise structural and airborne noise from passing to the final layer.